Last reviewed on 24th July 2023 by Martin Alexander (Mortgage Advisor)

 An experienced broker should know each lender’s criteria.
 This enables us to place your mortgage with the right lender in the first instance.
-Commercial lenders will also lend on certain projects and not others, so do plan your approach.
+Commercial lenders will also lend on particular projects and not others, so do plan your approach.

 Advice from a specialist commercial mortgage advisor

-The past years have seen an increase in bad credit mortgage lenders and as a result, bad credit mortgage brokers.
-As this has made the adverse mortgage field more competitive, lender fees and broker fees have also become more competitive.
+The past years have seen an increase in bad credit mortgage lenders and, as a result, bad credit mortgage brokers.
+As this has made the adverse mortgage field more competitive, lender and broker fees have also become more competitive.